beaconsproject/hydrology_explorer/docs/user_guide.md

 **Set intactness** defines how the intactness of each catchment will be determined.
 The app offers two options:

-1. **Value in catchments dataset** - If it exists, select the attribute in the catchment dataset that contains values for the proportion of the catchment undisturbed or intact.
+1. **Value in catchment dataset** - If it exists, select the attribute in the catchment dataset that contains values for the proportion of the catchment undisturbed or intact.
 Values will range from 0 to 1, with 1 = 100% intact.

-   📌 **Select this option when using the embedded Demo dataset.
-The intactness attribute is called "intact".**
+   📌 Select this option when using the embedded Demo dataset.
+The intactness attribute is called "intact".

 2. **Upload intactness layer** -  The intactness layer is a polygonal feature and can be uploaded via a GeoPackage or Shapefile.
 If a GeoPackage is used, the user must specify which layer contains the intactness data.
 The app will use this spatial layer to calculate the proportion of the catchment intact.
 Note: This value will be added to the catchment dataset contained in the Download GeoPackage.

 Press the **Confirm** button.
 If an intactness layer is provided, it will be displayed on the map.